Advanced Integrated Manufacturing (AIM)

 • Meter display readings and symbols

-• Importance of proper terminal connections
+• Proper terminal connections

 • Basic applications